Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

 Now, I can safely deploy multiple Raspberry Pi devices in the field without worrying about spoofed or unauthorized data submissions.

+## Learning story
+As a student, I want to learn how to parse CSV files with different data formats so I can accurately prepare data for backend APIs, ensuring that the data I send is complete, correct, and properly formatted.

 <br /> <br />

 # Sources